MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-ssms-to-failover-database.md

 ## Fail over a database

 In the following steps, you use the **Failover database to Managed Instance** wizard in SSMS to fail over your database from SQL Server to SQL Managed Instance.
-The wizard takes you through failing over your database, breaking the link between the two instances in the process.
+The wizard takes you through failing over your database, breaking the link between the two instances in the process if you're on SQL Server 2019 or earlier.

 > [!CAUTION]
 > If you're performing a planned manual failover, stop the workload on the source SQL Server database to allow the SQL Managed Instance replicated database to completely catch up and failover without data loss.
 If you're performing a forced failover, you might lose data.